falconsmilie/phospy/docs/api.md

 - `pred_matrix`
 - `substrate_list`

+Despite the name, `substrate_list` is a dictionary keyed by kinase name, with each value holding the ranked phosphosite IDs selected for that kinase.

 The full object also carries candidate and debugging information that is useful in seam-level validation and trace comparison.